fluree/docs.flur.ee/src/content/0.15.0/guides/architecture/flake.md

 [26 'worksFor'   88            -45 true]
 [88 'company'   'ACME Inc"     -10 true]
 ```
+These Flakes can be represented in a spreadsheet format as follows:

 |  _id | firstName  | lastName  | email  | username  | follows  | worksFor  | company  |
 |---|---|---|---|---|---|---|---|